 activity, positivity, respect and motivation towards self development.

-At the moment (fall 2020) we do have one.
-We have had an engagement program and according to it we have executed two option rounds in 2018 and 2019.
-The last option round of this current engagement program is ongoing right now.
+We have had an engagement program and according to it, we have executed three option rounds in 2018, 2019 and 2020.

-The current engagement program was created for three years (one option round per year) and now the last round will be executed.
+The last engagement program was created for three years (one option round per year) and the last round was executed in 2020.
 This means that now we have to start thinking about the next step.
-The next program hasn’t been planned yet and because of that we can not state anything about it at the moment.
+We are planning the next program at the moment but it’s not ready yet so we can not state anything about it at the moment.
 However, our intention is to continue to engage our people, one way or another.

 We have many kinds of professionals at VALA.
 Whether a business person or a software developer, one thing we all have in common is a strong focus in quality.